shrutien/EntityExplorer/README.md

 ### Installation

-This software uses Maven as the build tool, so it is required to be installed on the system (Mac OSX has it already installed).
+This software uses Maven as the build tool (Mac OSX has it built-in).
 Details for downloading and installing Maven are [here](http://maven.apache.org/download.cgi).
 Once installed, run `mvn package` from inside the main directory to create a WAR file inside the target folder.
 It can then be deployed as a regular Tomcat web-app or in a Jetty container (by copying and pasting the WAR file to the webapps folder inside the Tomcat).
 Certain parameters need to be configured in the web.xml file:

 - `LUCENE_INDEX_DIRECTORY_PATH`: Full file path to the directory where your Wikipedia index is stored.
 - `ENTITY_EXTRACTION_CLASSIFIER_DATA`: Full file path to the Stanford NER classifier file.